 This may surprise you, but the answer is not the COVID-19 pandemic.
 It is retail’s overarching archenemy, e-commerce.

-In this blog post though, we shall explain how traditional retail can overcome the challenge posed by e-commerce, turning one of its most powerful weapons against it – that of dynamic pricing
+In this blog post, though, we shall explain how traditional retail can overcome the challenge posed by e-commerce, turning one of its most potent weapons against it – that of dynamic pricing.

 What is Dynamic Pricing?

-Dynamic pricing tools take into account a combination of historical and real-time market data to offer price suggestions.
+Dynamic pricing tools consider a combination of historical and real-time market data to provide price suggestions.

 The data can range from past performance to geography to seasons or even local events.

-The algorithm makes frequent changes to rates based on such data inputs, thus helping companies stay competitive at all times.
+The algorithm frequently adjusts rates based on such data inputs, helping companies stay competitive at all times.
 Such pricing can be based on a group of people or on the passage of time.

-Dynamic pricing is most suited for highly competitive industries which enjoy elastic demand for their offerings.
+Dynamic pricing is most suited to highly competitive industries with elastic demand for their offerings.

 Airlines, hospitality, events, transportation, and most recently e-commerce have successfully implemented dynamic pricing.

-The latter has always been around, but the underlying technology for its implementation is what has changed and evolved over time.
+The latter has always been around, but the underlying technology for its implementation is what has changed and evolved.

-Why Should Traditional Retail also Deploy Dynamic Pricing?
+Why Should Traditional Retailers Deploy Dynamic Pricing as Well?

-This is a very important question because tackling e-commerce is merely scratching the surface.
-Traditional retail has always operated on fixed pricing.
+This is a critical question because tackling e-commerce is merely scratching the surface.
+Traditional retail has continuously operated on fixed pricing.

 Fixed pricing means that there is no flexibility for retailers to attract more customers and build brand loyalty.

-Simply lowering product prices is also detrimental to their business eventually, since it brings a roundabout change in customers’ overall expectations.
+Simply lowering product prices is also detrimental to their business in the long run, as it subtly changes customers’ overall expectations.

-Also, fixed pricing holds businesses back on all the potential incremental profits that can be earned if dynamic pricing is implemented to take advantage of the shifts in customer loyalties, demand and supply, and the broader external environment.
+Also, fixed pricing holds businesses back from capturing the incremental profits that can be earned by implementing dynamic pricing to capitalize on shifts in customer loyalty, demand, supply, and the broader external environment.

-It also allows businesses to carry out a huge number of transactions without having to worry about reduced margins.
+It also allows businesses to process a large number of transactions without worrying about reduced margins.

-Various studies show that dynamic pricing has proven itself to grow revenue by up to 30% and increase profit margins by about 11%.
+Various studies show that dynamic pricing can grow revenue by up to 30% and increase profit margins by about 11%.

 These numbers cannot be ignored by retailers fighting for every cent and dollar.
 The potential to grow is seemingly limitless.